 The ill-fated expedition of Admiral Walker that went up the St .Lawrence River in 1711, is another story; sufficient to say, that the great plan of 1711 to put an end to New France failed miserably, and Nicholson's role was much the same as that which he had in the plan of 1709.
 He was to lead the land campaign up the Lake Champlain route as he did in 1709; and, as it turned out, he had much the same experience.

-Walker called the sea-going attack off, after, through his own ineptitude, he had lost several ships and hundreds of men on the shores of the St. Lawrence.
-Before even seeing as much as one French soldier, Walker turned what remained of ships around and sailed for England.
+Walker called the sea-going attack off, after, through his own ineptitude, he had lost several ships and hundreds of men on the shores of the St. Lawrence River.
+Before even seeing as much as one French soldier, Walker turned what remained of his ships around and sailed for England.
 Having heard of Walker's disaster, Nicholson, as he had done likewise two years previously, brought his disappointed troops home without having militarily engaged the French.

-In October 1712, Nicholson was appointed royal commissioner to audit colonial accounts, in addition to being the governor of Nova Scotia and Placentia.
+In October of 1712, Francis Nicholson was appointed royal commissioner to audit colonial accounts, in addition to being the governor of Nova Scotia and Placentia.
 This, it seems, meant additional occasions during which Nicholson was to have contact with Vetch; tempers flared again.
 Nicholson accused Vetch of maladministration, viz., Vetch, it was charged, was getting a cut of the supply contracts for the garrison at Annapolis Royal from agents; two in particular, John Borland and Thomas Steel.
 These charges never seemed to have come to a head; they did however entrench the ill feelings that these two men (Nicholson and Vetch) seem to inherently have towards one another.

 In 1720, Nicholson was knighted and received his last colonial